Do you have an interest in primates, tropical ecology and/or conservation?

 Would you like to learn more about yourself?

-Danta is pleased to announce our 2015 field courses in tropical biology.
+Danta is pleased to announce our 2016 summer session field courses in tropical biology.
 Our course are intended for undergraduates or early graduate level students who have a keen interest in tropical ecosystems and conservation, but have little or no experience of working in a tropical environment.
 Participants may enroll on either a credit or non-credit basis.

 DANTA operates on a cooperative and collaborative teaching model with multiple international instructors on each course.
 Co-instruction allows for more individualized instruction, and the sharing and appreciation of different ideas.
 Visiting scholars are often incorporated into the curriculum to broaden student experience.